deckofdev/adkit-docs/docs/data.md

 # Data

+**Data** – it is another innovative part of the plugin which allows developers to save project data with all ad profiles and settings.
+Developers then can reuse the same data in other projects saving a lot of time as it is no longer needed to setup new project ads from scratch.

 In this section we will explain how to save project data and import it to another project with all the same ad profiles and settings.

 # Save Data